wjunwei2001/LLM_Biohackers/README.md

 - learning rate (0.00005)
 - epochs ran (300-1000)
 - loss function (binary_cross_entropy)

+The implementation of the GAN was inspired by the tutorial at https://jovian.com/aakashns/06b-anime-dcgan?action=duplicate_notebook

 ### Running the GAN training script
 Define the hyperparameters of your choice before running the 1st cell in `trainGAN.ipynb`.
 Batches of outputted sample images from the generator will be saved in the "generated" folder for user monitoring of the model.